peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 The bit position of the lowest bit set in the number, starting at 0.
 Returns -1 if this value is 0 or odd.
 Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if this number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
-(Use  `GetLowBitAsEInteger`  instead if the application relies on the exact value of the lowest set bit position.)
+(Use  `GetLowBitAsEInteger`  instead if the application relies on the exact value of the lowest set bit position.).

 <a id="GetSignedBit_int"></a>
 ### GetSignedBit